cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 <!--  ----------------------------------------- -->
 ## Next chapters

-In the next chapters, you will learn what happen to your data after submitting them to VizieR.
+In the next chapters, you will learn what happen to your data once they are fully ingested into VizieR.